Cloud Computing: Where Payroll has a Silver Lining

 By admin | April 28, 2015

-The latest technology buzz word is ‘the cloud’, but what is this cloud that everyone’s talking about?
-The cloud is the future of storing and accessing your important data and programs – and if you’re a small business owner and you’re not using it by now, it’s time for you to embrace this fluffy cumulonimbus bad-boy, as it’s essential to your success.
+We often hear of ‘the cloud’ as a technology buzz word, but what is this cloud that everyone’s talking about?
+The cloud is an online means of storing and accessing your important data and programs – and if you’re a small business owner and you’re not using it by now, it’s time for you to embrace this fluffy cumulonimbus bad-boy, as it’s essential to your success.
 Read on!

 Little Fluffy Clouds